 The Internet giant is an American business success story.
-Furthermore, it is considered one of the Big Five technology companies in the United States IT industry, alongside Amazon, Facebook, Apple, and Microsoft.
+Furthermore, it is considered one of the Big Five technology companies in the United States IT industry, alongside Amazon, Meta or Facebook, Apple, and Microsoft.
 Understanding how Google has become one of the biggest companies in the world requires an appreciation of its overall business strategy.

 Understanding the Elements of the Business Strategy of Google: From Product Strategy to Vertical Strategy

 Online search has always been the main service and product of Google.
 The company initially capitalized on its search technology that it began developing since 1996.
 However, as part of its product strategy, it later diversified to different Internet-related products and services.